-Punxsutawney Phil may have promised a late winter, but the calendar says spring has arrived.
+Looking out your window may not show it, but the calendar says spring is just around the corner.
 As those first rays of sunshine signal true spring weather, there’s no better time to start thinking about caring for your rental property.

 Now is the perfect time to start any spring maintenance for your rental properties to ensure that you’ve accomplished all those important tasks before spring fever truly hits.
 Complete these must-do spring to ready your property to ensure your rental is ready As your tenants gather outside more frequently to enjoy the sunshine, and as those spring blooms come calling.